 Brian Convery, CFA

-Executive Vice President, Co-Chief Investment Officer
+Executive Vice President, Co-Chief Investment Officer, Real Estate

 David Dirk, CFA